 Eagle Scout leadership service projects involving council property or other BSA activities are not acceptable for an Eagle service project.
 Please follow the guidelines in the Project Workbook to determine if your project is acceptable.
 Any questions should be addressed to the District Advancement Committee.
 An Eagle service project should be of significant magnitude to be special and should represent the candidate’s best possible effort.

-It is the responsibility of the Eagle Scout Candidate to contact the District Advancement Committee chairman to schedule an appointment to review his Eagle Scout Project Proposal.
+It is the responsibility of the Eagle Scout Candidate to contact the District Advancement Committee chairman to schedule an appointment to review his/her Eagle Scout Project Proposal.
 These reviews normally are held at the Huguenot Trail District Roundtables.

 To make an appointment with the district advancement committee to discuss your project and get it approved, please complete this form.